bhaumik90/MeshView/README.md

 2. Git clone or download the [MeshView](https://github.com/bhaumik90/MeshView) repository.
 3. Install npm modules `npm install`
 4. Start `npm start`
+5. Open the chrome browser and go to `localhost:8000`

 ## MeshView Client
 MeshView Client is the software which runs on individual devices in the network.
 For further details goto [MeshView-Client](https://github.com/bhaumik90/MeshView-Client)